TylerSw1ft/Helpful-computer-wiki/How-Linux,-BSD,-UNIX,-and-macOS-relate-to-each-other.md

 ## UNIX

-A UNIX is any operating system that has been certified as POSIX-compliant. macOS is a UNIX.
+A UNIX is any operating system that has been certified as POSIX-compliant.

+### macOS

+MacOS is a UNIX.

 # Non-certified, but "mostly POSIX-compliant" OSes